 The following statements are prepared for the purposes of actuarial statements and Paragraphs 23(a) to (h) of SPS160.
+It relates to the Defined Benefit sub-plan within benefits specified in Division C of the Vision Super Trust Deed.

 Background